Medically Reviewed by Dr. Majid Tanveer, DVM

 What happens if you take a puppy at six weeks old?

 Rehoming a puppy at six weeks old can lead to socialization and adjustment issues.
 The Labrador Site.com does not recommend taking a puppy at six weeks.
-At this age, they still have valuable lessons to learn from their mother and siblings.
+They still have valuable lessons from their mother and sibling at this age.

-Dogs are good at showing us when they are not happy or something is incorrect.
+Dogs are good at showing us when they are unhappy or something is incorrect.
 If your dog is:

 - Not eating